yiisoft/yii2/docs/guide/output-theming.md

 Sometimes you may want to define a basic theme which contains a basic look and feel of the application, and then based on the current holiday, you may want to vary the look and feel slightly.
 You can achieve this goal using theme inheritance which is done by mapping a single view path to multiple targets.
-For example,
+For example:

 ```php
 'pathMap' => [